Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 In summary, with a V100 GPU, we can achieve the training converges at a validation mean dice of `0.95` within 1 minute (`52s` on V100 GPU, `41s` on A100 GPU), it's approximately `200x` speedup compared with the PyTorch regular implementation when achieving same metric.
 And every epoch is `20x` faster than regular training.
 ![spleen fast training](../figures/fast_training.png)

-More details is available at [Spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb).
+More details are available at [Spleen fast training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_training_tutorial.ipynb).

 ### 2. Brain tumor segmentation task